A credit card cash advance gives you quick access to money but it often comes at a high cost.

 Using your credit card for a cash advance should be a last resort, and if you do end up taking this path, remember the following.

 - Cash advance fee.
 Cash advance fees are usually charged as a percentage of the total cash advance amount.
 For example, if you withdrew $1,000 on a credit card with a cash advance fee of 3%, you would pay a fee of $30.
 This fee will add to the balance on your card and increase your interest charges.

 - Interest charges.
-Interest applies from the day you make the cash advance transaction and quickly adds up.
+Interest applies from the day you make the cash advance transaction.
 For example, if your credit card had a cash advance rate of 21.99% p.a. and you made a cash advance transaction worth $1,030 (with a 3% cash advance fee), you would be charged $18.64 for the first month you carried this debt.
 If you only paid the minimum off it each month, it would take you around 9 years to pay it off and cost a total of $1,274 in interest.

 - Cash advances overseas.
 If you use a credit card for a cash advance overseas, you could attract other charges, including ATM fees and currency conversion fees.
 These will be added to the total cost of the cash advance, leading to even higher interest charges.

 Cash advances and credit card repayments

 Following the credit card reforms in 2012, banks have to allocate your repayments to the debt that is accruing the highest interest first.
 So if you've used your card for both purchases (which might accrue interest at 14%) and cash advances (which collect 22% interest), your repayments will go directly to your cash advances.
 If you're trying to repay your purchases without collecting interest, it's important to remember this and where your repayments are actually going.